 - Make some music.
 When it comes time to sing and dance, bring out a bucket of egg shakers, maracas, tambourines, and other noisemakers kids can enjoy.

-- Have fun with the afikomen.
-Choose small, age-appropriate gifts for the afikomen search and rescue team that kids can enjoy after dinner.
-For added giggles, show them this funny video of a dog searching for the afikomen!
+- Have fun with the this funny video of a dog searching for the afikoman! .
+Choose small, age-appropriate gifts for the afikoman search and rescue team that kids can enjoy after dinner.
+For added giggles, show them

 - Escape into a book.
 Set up a pile of cushions and blankets in the corner with some age-appropriate holiday picture books.
 This can double as a place for tired children to conk out if they need to.